khudgins/documentation/agent/linux/calculateAgentData.rst

 Description
 ~~~~~~~~~~~
-enStratus calls this script periodically to recalculate resource usage on the server.
+Enstratius calls this script periodically to recalculate resource usage on the server.
 The
 script prints out a file in the form: property=value

 It is expected to output the following properties: